Andrei Kirilenko (politician): Later career and resignation

 As with Kosygin, Kirilenko's leading position in the Soviet leadership was in "limbo" due to his support for economic reform to countenance the country's stagnating economy.
 Kirilenko grew increasingly estranged with Brezhnev in 1977, some believe that it was due to the growing economic hardship that faced the Soviet Union.
 It is said that the two argued over resource allocation and on how to modernise the ailing economy.
-However, the most common explanation is that Kirilenko grew estranged was because of his weakened position within the Collective leadership.
+However, the most common explanation is that Kirilenko grew estranged due to his weakened position within the Collective leadership.

 Kirilenko led the Soviet delegation to the December 1977 MPLA Party Congress.
 At this congress, MPLA officially subscribed to the doctrine of Marxist-Leninism.
 This congress was important to the Soviet Union, and Kirilenko compared Angola's development with that of Vietnam.
 Kirilenko, along with Premier Kosygin, had been one of the most vocal opponents to a Soviet intervention in Afghanistan.
 He blamed the Afghan Party leadership for the rebellion against them, claiming that the Soviets "gave them everything."
 He also disliked it when the Afghan leadership tried to justify their murderous actions on the grounds that Vladimir Lenin also did it.

-Kirilenko was seen as a possible candidate for the post of First Deputy Chairman of the Presidium of the Supreme Soviet in 1977, however, First World observers tended to overrate the significance of the office, and because of it, their observation were completely off the mark.
-Vasili Kuznetsov, a 76-year-old man, was chosen to the office of First Deputy Chairman instead.
+Kirilenko was seen as a possible candidate for the post of First Deputy Chairman of the Presidium of the Supreme Soviet in 1977, however, First World observers tended to overrate the significance of the office, and because of it, their observation was completely off the mark.
+Vasily Kuznetsov, first deputy minister of foreign affairs, was chosen to the office of First Deputy Chairman instead.
 During Brezhnev's later rule, KGB chairman Yuri Andropov gradually took over the functions and, eventually, Kirilenko's position within the Soviet leadership.
 In 1979, Kirilenko lost his unofficial office as supervisor of the defence industry over to Pavel Finogenov, a protégé of Dmitriy Ustinov.
 Kirilenko was seen as a key candidate by the West to replace Brezhnev as Soviet leader in 1982.
 After Brezhnev's death, Kirilenko was removed from the ruling Politburo by the new General Secretary Andropov.
 With his deteriorating health, having a disease known as arteriosclerosis, Kirilenko was disabled from ensuing active politics or protecting himself from Andropov's attacks.
 After Brezhnev's death and funeral, Kirilenko's mental condition deteriorated to where he could not remember the names of several leading Politburo members.
 He was unable to write properly during his later life; when asked by Andropov to write a letter of resignation in 1982, he was unable to do so.
 The decision to remove Kirilenko was taken before Andropov rose to power, so in the event Brezhnev had died later, Kirilenko would still have been forced to resign.
 The reason for the decision was that Kirilenko's son had tried to defect to the United Kingdom.